patrickcanny/AQ/readme.md

 3. Type Command `make clean` to remove Python-generated machine code, as well as old rulesets.

 # Comments
 Ran into some issues down the stretch, resulting in some shortcomings.
-Issues in simplifying ruleset when creating a cover for each concept.
+Issues in simplifying ruleset when creating a cover for each concept, and general issues on very large datasets.
+Discovered the importance of writing clean code through this project.
 Good learning experience!